lorrli274/next/courses/original/Database Fundamentals/Activities/Table of Contents.md

 ## Databases
 * What is a Database?
+* Basic Commands
 * Creating a Database
 * Deleting a Database
-* Wrapping Up

 ## Tables
 * What is a Table?
+* Relational Data
+* Table Basics
 * Creating a Table
 * Deleting a Table

 ## Columns
 * What are columns?
-* Creating a Column
+* Data types
-* Changing a Column
+* Normalization
+  * First Normal Form
+  * Second Normal Form
+  * Third Normal Form
-* Deleting a Column
+* Column Constraints
+* Modifying Columns

 ## Modifying Data

 * `INSERT`
 * `UPDATE`
 * `DELETE`